1863 McDowell Map of Fairfax, Virginia

 Nothing Happened Here

-John Singleton Mosby was using the Upper Difficult Run Basin as a conduit and staging area for his raids, despite what you may have read in local history.
+John Singleton Mosby used the Upper Difficult Run Basin as a conduit and staging area for his raids, despite what you may have read in local history.

 Continue Reading